 Aesthetics and Design: There are three official models of Sega Genesis.
 The first is a relatively large, and very 1980s, design.
 It looks great, and the very first revision has some minor advantages in graphics over later models.
 The second model Genesis is the one I know best, though, and it probably sold the most.
 This is the model I have, and I thnk it strikes a good balance of design and size.
 This time the design is much more ’90s, with some nice curves and a smaller size.
 The plastic is not quite as sturdy-feeling as a NES or SNES feels, but the Genesis is fairly reliable.
 Genesis systems do fail, but most are still working.
 Sega CD systems have many more reliability issues, thanks to its disc drive and a few other often-failing parts, but I have been lucky; mine still works flawlessly.
 The Sega CD adds nicely to the Genesis, too, and also has two models.
 The first model goes below the system and fits the first model Genesis well, and the second goes beside it and looks better with the second.
 I have a model two Sega CD, and I think it completes the look of the Genesis.
 The 32X, unfortunately, is a bit more awkward-looking; it has been compared to a mushroom growing out of the top of your Genesis, and that’s probably an accurate comparison.
 A full Genesis+CD+32X combo unit looks good enough, and I keep my 32X always plugged in so I can play its games when I want, but just on looks I’d probably go for Genesis 2 + SCD 2 only, with no 32X, as the best-looking unit.
 I know model 1 Genesis fans would disagree here and that system does also look great, but I do really like the model 2.

 Game Library: The Sega Genesis has a large and diverse game library.
 It is particularly strong in platformers, sports games, and shmups, though its in genres such as RPG, strategy, and more are quite good as well.
 With a library this large, any fan of classic-style games should find plenty of games to love here.
 The Genesis does have many very difficult games, though; Genesis games are less likely to support saving than Super Nintendo games do, as Sega’s arcade sensibilities carried over to the home, and are more likely to be hard.
 There are Genesis games for everyone, but there is a lot here for the tough-games fan, that is for sure.
 The system’s premiere series is one of its more approachable, though, as the Sonic the Hedgehog games are a perfect balance of challenge and fun that anyone can enjoy.
 All of the Genesis Sonic games are titles which still place high on my list of the best platformers ever.
 The Genesis has a whole lot of great games, but I have to agree with the consensus that the Sonic games are best.
+The Genesis has one of the best game libraries ever.
+Many titles have been re-released in various re-release collections and such, but it’s often just the same games re-released over and over, lots of fantastic classics are only on the Genesis.

 As for the addons, I like the Sega CD quite a bit and enjoy 32X games, but neither addon is anywhere near as essential as the TurboGrafx CD is.
 I didn’t know anyone with either addon back in the ’90s, and as much as I like them, anyone now who has only a Genesis can play most of the format’s best games.
 Still, both addons, the Sega CD particularly, are well worth it if you like the system.
 The 32X is a bit less worth it, but still is an interesting thing to have if you really like Sega.